Table of Contents

 Cons

-#2: Mitre Impel Training football
+#2: Mitre Impel Training Football

 The Mitre Impel training football provides a cheaper alternative of product from Mitre.
 This feature makes it a great option to buy in bulk if you are looking to take part in training sessions with lots of players.
-I’ve seen many players blast these over fences and into rivers, but it’s not an issue buying more due to their affordability.

 Despite its cheap price, the Impel still offers plenty of quality and durability for players.
 Its multi-panelled design gives it a hard feel, but this helps to improve player control and touch.
-This is great for younger or developing footballers as it helps to improve confidence on the ball.

 Key Features